A financial modeling bootcamp

 • Internalize the rule that revenue is an effect, not a cause

-• Stop typing revenue guesses and start thinking in drivers
+• Stop guessing revenue and start thinking in real business drivers

 Lesson 3: Model Maps

 Cause and effect is the foundation of every model that actually works.
-This lesson is where you stop treating revenue as a guess and start seeing your business as a system, one where every result is driven by clear, logical actions.
+This lesson is where you learn to stop treating revenue as a guess and start modeling your startup like a system, where every outcome comes from specific actions.

 Curriculum:

-• Understand why every number in a financial model must be the result of a prior action
+• Understand why every number in a model should come from a prior action

-• Learn how to think in cause-and-effect chains instead of isolated metrics
+• Learn to think in cause-and-effect chains instead of isolated metrics

-• Walk through different model maps to see how growth is structured across business types
+• Walk through different model maps to see how growth works across business types

-• See how user acquisition, conversion, and monetization connect in a SaaS model
+• See how acquisition, conversion, and monetization connect in SaaS

 • Understand how installs, engagement, and monetization drive mobile app economics

-• Break down traffic, conversion rates, and order value in an eCommerce model
+• Break down traffic, conversion rates, and order value in eCommerce

 • See how audience growth turns into revenue in a media business

-• Understand how supply and demand interact inside a marketplace model
+• Understand how supply and demand interact in marketplace models

-• Build your own model map and convert it into variables you can plug directly into a spreadsheet
+• Build your own model map and turn it into spreadsheet-ready variables

 Lesson 4: From Assumptions to Formulas

-This is where the spreadsheet stops being static and starts responding to reality.
-In this lesson, you turn assumptions into logic, logic into formulas, and formulas into a model that scales as the business scales.
+This is where the spreadsheet stops being static and starts behaving like a real model.
+In this lesson, you’ll learn how to turn assumptions into logic, logic into formulas, and formulas into a structure that scales as the business grows.

 Curriculum: